steniofernandes/steniofernandes.github.io/index.md

 1. It randomly generates 5000 samples from a Normal Distribution
 2. The paremeters of the distribution are unknown to the user
 3. It plots a Histogram from the Sample Data
-4. It plots requests the input of the user to find the best curve that fits the Histogram
+4. It requests the input of the user to find the best curve to fit the Histogram
-5. It reacts to user input by drawing the density lines over the histogram
+5. It reacts to the user input by redrawing the density lines over the histogram

 --- .class #id